NNNvD/DMA/docs/05-roadmap-and-milestones.md

 - Allow ingestion and updating of:
   - Campaign notes
   - Maps (with metadata)
-  - NPCs, factions, and timelines
+  - NPCs, factions, timelines, calendars, and environmental cycles
-  - PC sheets and backstories
+  - PC sheets and backstories (including languages and scripts)

 ### Deliverables

 - Schema definitions for:
-  - PCs, NPCs, factions, locations, artifacts, events.
+  - PCs, NPCs, factions, locations, artifacts, events, calendars, and holidays.
 - APIs or tools to:
   - Import campaign texts and notes.
   - Parse PC character sheets into structured form.
-  - Link PCs to hooks and factions.
+  - Link PCs to hooks, factions, languages, and locations.
 - Interfaces to:
-  - Query campaign entities by name or relationship.
+  - Query campaign entities by name, relationship, language, or location.
 - Persistence layer:
-  - Database or files for world/party state.
+  - Database or files for world/party state, magic item registry, and shop/service indexes.

 ### Build Requirements

 - Data model design and implementation.
 - Tools for:
-  - Tagging entities in text.
+  - Tagging entities, languages, and time references in text.
-  - Updating world state after each session.
+  - Updating world state after each session, including item ownership and calendars.
 - Minimal UI:
   - World overview.
   - NPC list.
-  - PC dossiers.
+  - PC dossiers (with language capabilities and notable items).
+  - Calendar and shop/service views.

 ---